101nobodyknows/Portfolio/README.md

-# My Portfolio Website
+# Portfolio Website

 **About Me**

-I'm a passionate web developer with a strong foundation in HTML, CSS, JavaScript, and Django.
-I specialize in creating visually appealing and functional websites that meet client needs.
-I'm also a well experienced graphics designer ready to bring your visual fantasies to reality with art and colour.
+A passionate web developer, graphics designer, and Web3 enthusiast from Nigeria.
+With a strong foundation in HTML, CSS, JavaScript, Bootstrap, and Django, I specialize in building visually appealing and functional websites that meet client needs.
+I’ve developed dynamic e-commerce platforms and created scalable backend systems using Django.
+As a skilled graphics designer, I bring visual fantasies to life through captivating designs that seamlessly combine art and color.
+In the Web3 space, I’m actively learning Solidity and exploring the integration of wallet connections and DApp interactions to build decentralized applications.
+I’ve also worked with Parrot Media Limited, managing content uploads and showcasing my ability to deliver creative and technical solutions in the media space.
+Let’s connect and create something amazing together!

 **Services Offered**